 http://www.blackovillage.com/ is the official website for the village of Blacko.

 Blacko is a picturesque award-winning village on an old turnpike road, now the A682 from Nelson to Gisburn in Pendle Witch country, dominated by a folly, Stansfield's Tower.
 The civil parish of Blacko, with a population of 600, straddles two counties, Lancashire and the West Riding of Yorkshire, the village core being in the former, the latter part, in the detached part of the Parish of Brogden, having joined its red rose neighbour 12 years after the 1974 local government reorganisation.
 That is the wilder moorland part of the parish, the countryside around the village comprising mainly pasture and woodland, falling away gently to the local beauty spot, the Watermeetings, where Blacko Water joins Pendle Water, on the Pendle Way long-distance walk, which passes through the parish, only one of many other well-marked footpaths.

 Another aspect of Blacko life is its vibrant social scene.
-Blacko Events Committee organises functions and activities for all sections of the parish, and last year notched up no fewer than 13.
+Blacko Events Committee organises functions and activities for all sections of the parish.
 One of the highlights is the traditional Village Show and Family Fun Day, where many villagers join in, roll up their sleeves and make the day the great success that it has become.